oscerd/puppet-tomcat-module/README.md

 ## <a name='Customization'>Customization</a>

 When using the _custom_ installation mode, the module will use the template `templates/serverxml.erb` to build a `server.xml` custom file.
-The module will use the following parameters (liste in tomcat::params class):
+The module will use the following parameters (listed in tomcat::params class):

 	# Set http port in serverxml.erb
 	$http_port = "8082"